PortfolioEffect/jniusx/docs/source/api.rst

     So the minimum class definition would look like::

-        from jniusx import JavaClass, MetaJavaClass
+        from jnius import JavaClass, MetaJavaClass

         class Stack(JavaClass):
             __javaclass__ = 'java/util/Stack'